-4.48 VIDEO SURVEILLANCE
+4.48-VIDEO SURVEILLANCE AND OTHER STUDENT MONITORING

-The board has a responsibility to maintain discipline and protect the safety, security, and welfare of its students, staff, and visitors while at the same time safeguarding district facilities, vehicles, and equipment.
-As part of fulfilling this responsibility, the board authorizes the use of video/audio surveillance cameras.
-The placement of video/audio surveillance cameras shall be based on the presumption and belief that students, staff and visitors have no reasonable expectation of privacy anywhere on or near school property, facilities, vehicles, or equipment, with the exception of places such as rest rooms or dressing areas where an expectation of privacy is reasonable and customary.
+The Board of Directors has a responsibility to maintain discipline, protect the safety, security, and welfare of its students, staff, and visitors while at the same time safeguarding district facilities, vehicles, and equipment.
+As part of fulfilling this responsibility, the board authorizes the use of video/audio surveillance cameras, automatic identification technology, data compilation devices, and technology capable of tracking the physical location of district equipment, students, and/or personnel.

+The placement of video/audio surveillance cameras shall be based on the presumption and belief that students, staff and visitors have no reasonable expectation of privacy anywhere on or near school property, facilities, vehicles, or equipment, with the exception of places such as rest rooms or dressing areas where an expectation of bodily privacy is reasonable and customary.

 Signs shall be posted on campus buildings and in district vehicles to notify students, staff, and visitors that video cameras may be in use.
 Parents and students shall also be notified through the student handbook that cameras may be in use in school buildings, on school grounds and in school vehicles.
-Students will be held responsible for any violations of school discipline rules caught by the cameras.
+Students will be held responsible for any violations of school discipline rules caught by the cameras and other technologies authorized in this policy.

 The district shall retain copies of video recordings until they are erased which may be accomplished by either deletion or copying over with a new recording.
+Other than video recordings being retained under the provisions of this policy's following paragraph, the district's video recordings may be erased any time after they were created.

-Videos containing evidence of a violation of student conduct rules and/or state or federal law shall be retained until the issue of the misconduct is no longer subject to review or appeal as determined by board policy or student handbook; any release or viewing of such records shall be in accordance with current law.
+Videos, automatic identification, or data compilations containing evidence of a violation of student conduct rules and/or state or federal law shall be retained until the issue of the misconduct is no longer subject to review or appeal as determined by board policy or student handbook; any release or viewing of such records shall be in accordance with current law.

-Students who vandalize, damage, disable, or render inoperable (temporarily or permanently) surveillance cameras and equipment shall be subject to appropriate disciplinary action and referral to appropriate law enforcement authorities.
+Students who vandalize, damage, disable, or render inoperable (temporarily or permanently) surveillance cameras and equipment, automatic identification, or data compilation devices shall be subject to appropriate disciplinary action and referral to appropriate law enforcement authorities.

-4.49 SPECIAL EDUCATION
+4.49-SPECIAL EDUCATION